-9.4 Audits:

-The Committee audits a department, or area of the School, on a rota basis, and reports the findings to the Health and Safety Committee where they are reviewed.
-The Safety Advisor is responsible for ensuring any issues are resolved as soon as is reasonably practical.
+9.4 Audits: Health and Safety audits of all areas of the School are arranged on a rota basis and on a three-year cycle.
+These audits are reviewed by the Health and Safety Committee.
+The Competent Person is responsible for ensuring any issues are resolved as soon as is reasonably practical.